 A quick snack for when you’re being a busy bee or perhaps something to nibble post-workout, these raw energy bars are easy to make, package, and tuck into your bag.
 You’ll need dates, some nuts, seeds, and maca powder to get these lined up just right with the recipe.
 However, you can mix and match with what you have around if you wanted.
 Add in the fruit of your choice – I am thinking goji berries – and you’re set with a sweet, superfood snack.

-What’s your favorite way to eat raw foods?
+What’s your favorite raw recipe?
 Share it in the comments!